AutoLLM/ArxivDigest/README.md

-# Personalized-arXiv-digest
+# ArxivDigest
-This repo aims to provide a better daily digest for newly published arXiv papers based on your own research interests and descriptions.
+This repo aims to provide a better daily digest for newly published arXiv papers based on your own research interests and descriptions via relevancy ratings from GPT.

 ## 📚 Contents